 1. The MC service user at the MC service client 1 initiates an MC service emergency alert cancel to inform the server that MC service client 1 is no longer in the emergency state.

-NOTE 2: The MC service emergency alert cancel request carries an indication to also request that the in-progress emergency of the group is to be cancelled.
+NOTE 2: The MC service emergency alert cancel request can carry an indication to also request that the in-progress emergency of the group is to be cancelled.
 The MC service server can accept or deny the request to cancel the in-progress emergency state of the group as a whole, separately from accepting or denying the request to cancel the emergency alert at MC service client 1.
-Additionally, an authorized user can cancel either or both the in-progress emergency state of the group and the initiator's MC service emergency alert.
+An authorized user (e.g. dispatcher, supervisor) can cancel either or both the in-progress emergency state of the group and the MC service emergency alert of another user.
+A MC service user is always authorized to cancel the emergency state of their own client.
+Determination of authorized users is implementation dependent.

 2. MC service client 1 requests the MC service server to send an MC service emergency alert cancel to the MC service group to which MC service client 1 had previously sent the emergency alert.